Project: Bolton College STEM Centre

 Address: Wellington Road, Bolton

-Product: NedZink NOVA 485m2 standing seam zinc cladding
+Product: NedZink NOVA 485m2 of angled and vertical standing seam zinc cladding

 Architect: IBI Group

 Main Contractor: Heron Brothers Ltd

 Completion: October 2014

 Bolton College has opened the doors of a brand new state-of-the-art STEM Centre to provide support for learning in Science, Technology, Engineering and Maths.
 The new 1800m2 centre completes the Deane Road campus and aims to increase aspiration and motivation amongst the town’s young people by offering different options following secondary school.